Kjelll/Portfolio/AoE/AoE_doc.md

 ## Civ additions
 Some possible civ choices I found while researching european groups and cultures.
 Since 20 AoE 2 civilizations are already actors in the european/mediterranean region, all the most famous groups active in the middle ages are obviously already implemented, or have some overlap with an already implemented one.

-I specifically did game design examples for Venice at the bottom, the others are just about history, grouped to fit into a theme that makes sense and is not totally unknown in pop culture.
+I specifically did game design examples for Venice at the bottom, the others are just civ choices based on history, grouped to fit into a theme that makes sense and is not totally unknown in pop culture.